JetBrains/jpa-buddy-documentation/minimalistic-mode/minimalistic-mode.md

 ### Via JPA Structure

-Another way to activate minimalistic mode this is to click on the "JPA Buddy Minimalistic Mode" button in the JPA Structure.
+Another way to activate minimalistic mode is to click on the "JPA Buddy Minimalistic Mode" button in the JPA Structure.

 ![jpa-structure-enable-minimalistic-mode](img/jpa-structure-enable-minimalistic-mode.jpeg)